Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Method

-After getting the screenshot of the visualization chart, Multimodal DeepResearcher employs a multimodal LLM $M_v$ to serve as a critic, which provides visual feedback.
-The multimodal LLM takes the chart rendered as input, examines the visual quality, and delivers corresponding feedback.
+After getting the screenshot of each visualization chart, Multimodal DeepResearcher employs a multimodal LLM (MLLM) $M_v$ to serve as a critic, which provides visual feedback.
+The MLLM takes the chart rendered as input, examines its visual quality, and delivers corresponding feedback.
 It further determines whether the current chart needs improvement.
 If improvement is needed, the actor refines its code based on the feedback and console message.
-This iterative refinement continues until the critic is satisfied, or the predefined upper limit of retry times is reached, which we set as $3$ to avoid infinite refinement cycles.
-When the refinement process finishes, the critic selects the final chart from the final two iterations.
+This iterative refinement continues until the critic is satisfied, or a predefined upper limit of retry times is reached, which we set as $3$ to avoid infinite refinement cycles.
+When the refinement process finishes, the critic selects the final chart from the last two candidates during refinement.